when pictures fail me…

 Mission accomplished, we lingered and observed that the ash was not whisked away immediately.
 Who knew, maybe some particles really would mingle as sediment with Steve’s at this very spot?
 Now truly bonded, we walked back into town to a local restaurant that managed to be both cozy and high end.
 Toasting Darla and Steve, and relishing four-star food that my culinarily sophisticated friend would have enjoyed thoroughly, I sensed she was quite pleased with how this all played out.
 I was pretty sure my companions felt the same.
 We hugged good-bye and promised to email photos.

 There was another day for me, now on my own.
 Waking up to sunshine and blue skies with sheep-wooly puffy clouds, I retraced my steps from the previous day, saying my private good-byes.
 Now I was feeling more complete, even a bit jaunty.
 I explored side streets, discovering the cottage where Mary and Percy Bysshe Shelly lived as she completed her Frankenstein novel, and stuck my nose into every shop—very Darla-esque!
 My childhood friend would have found a smart handbag, but I ended up with a very practical knapsack.
 Into it I tucked the latest Bill Bryson book.
 He had been my travel companion since I inadvertently checked my reading material through, back at JFK.
 Kicking myself a bit, I had reluctantly wandered into the airport bookstore.
 The Road to Little Dribbling sat there as if Darla herself were shining a spotlight on it (and maybe she was).
 She had enthusiastically introduced me to Notes From a Small Island decades ago, feeling a kinship with another expat who had also fallen in love with his adopted country in the early 1970s.
 A double dose of Anglophilia had rubbed off on me this time.
-Not the with the passion of youth, but the realization that England was a place I could always return to with bittersweet comfort.
+Not just with the passion of youth, but the realization that England was a place I could always return to with bittersweet comfort.
 There was a bench waiting.

 I ended my short stay feeling that we had indeed fulfilled Darla’s (and maybe Steve’s) final wishes.
 And that little glow was just enough to continue to “keep calm and carry on.”